Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Methods

-Disorder-free calculations produce, as expected, the "rounded" plateaux in the Hall conductivity versus applied field which is characteristics of the 3D quasi-QHE, accompanied with peak-like structure in the longitudinal conductivity (as show in Figure \ref{fig:Fig1}b and in Supplementary Note 1) located at the onset of the plateaux in the Hall conductivity.
-All these features correspond to magnetic field values for which a LB cross the Fermi level of the Dirac/Weyl semimetal.
-For more information on the inclusion of disorder, please see Supplementary Note 1.
+Weak disorder calculations at fixed chemical potential produce, as expected, the "rounded" plateaux in the Hall conductivity versus applied field which is characteristic of the 3D QQHE, accompanied with peak-like structure in the longitudinal conductivity located at the onset of the plateaux in the Hall conductivity (black traces shown in Figs. 1e,f).
+All these features correspond to magnetic field values for which a LB crosses the Fermi level of the Dirac/Weyl semimetal.
+For fixed charge density calculations, the 3D QQHE plateaux disappear and one recovers the (quasi)classical (i.e. not quantized) dependence of the Hall conductivity on the applied field, as shown in Supplementary Note 1.